bhatt01tapasvi/bhatt01tapasvi.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-Thanks for visiting my profile.
-As a PhD student at [NTU, Singapore](https://www.ntu.edu.sg/) with my supervisor [Prof. Eddie](https://scholar.google.com.sg/citations?user=9QW1LYAAAAAJ), I am exploring the dynamic intersection of artificial intelligence and machine learning within the field of cold chain logistics.
-My research is dedicated to optimizing the transportation of temperature-sensitive goods, ensuring they arrive in perfect condition, thereby enhancing supply chain efficiency.

-Beyond my primary focus, I am actively engaged in several interdisciplinary projects.
-One of my key interests lies in heat transfer enhancement, where I investigate innovative active methods, such as utilizing vibrations and magnetic fields to improve thermal efficiency.

-Looking to the future, I am excited to delve into the realm of underwater robotics, aiming to contribute to significant advancements in marine technology.
-Additionally, I aspire to revolutionize traditional Computational Fluid Dynamics (CFD) practices by integrating machine learning techniques with finite element methods, paving the way for more efficient and accurate simulations.
+Hey!
+Thanks for checking out my page.
+I’m doing my PhD at [NTU, Singapore](https://www.ntu.edu.sg/) with [Prof. Eddie](https://scholar.google.com.sg/citations?user=9QW1LYAAAAAJ).
+My work?
+Making sure stuff like food and vaccines stay cool during delivery.
+Because nobody wants warm ice cream or spoiled medicine, right?

+I also mess around with vibrations and magnets to make heat move faster (enhance heat transfer).
+Yeah, it sounds fancy, but basically, it’s just trying to make things heat up or cool down quicker.

+In the future, I’ve got my eyes set on underwater robots (who wouldn’t want to play with robots underwater?).
+Plus, I want to make computer programs faster so they don’t take forever to figure out heat and fluid problems.

-Originally from Jaipur, I relocated to Pilani to pursue my Bachelors in Mechanical from [BITS Pilani](https://www.bits-pilani.ac.in/) with [Prof. Suvanjan](https://scholar.google.co.in/citations?user=IaZolwcAAAAJ&hl=en) as my thesis supervisor.
-After completing my degree, I had a very brief stint at [IISc Bangalore](https://iisc.ac.in/) after which, I moved to Singapore to pursue my PhD.
-An avid music person, I enjoy learning various instruments and singing.
+I’m from Jaipur, went to [BITS Pilani](https://www.bits-pilani.ac.in/) where [Prof. Suvanjan](https://scholar.google.co.in/citations?user=IaZolwcAAAAJ&hl=en) was my mentor.
+After a quick stop at [IISc Bangalore](https://iisc.ac.in/), I ended up in Singapore for my PhD adventure.

+When I’m not buried in research, you’ll probably find me jamming on some instruments or singing (usually in my room, and often late at night).